Florida State League Overview

 FSL games drew about 1,100 fans per game in 2025 (Baseball-Reference).

 FSL teams cluster along the east and west coasts.
 On the east coast, they play in Daytona Beach, Jupiter, and Port St. Lucie.
-On the west coast, teams are in Bradenton, Clearwater, Dunedin, Fort Myers, and Tampa.
+On the west coast, clubs are in Bradenton, Clearwater, Dunedin, Fort Myers, and Tampa.
 One team plays inland in Lakeland.

 East Division Teams